mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step7.md

 ```
+This context exposes Orders, OrderLines and Customers as sets to work with.
+In the workshop, we will only directly use the Orders set.

+The data seeding uses the ids of the objects to link objects together.

 ## Register context
-With this DbContext in place, we can add the support for EntityFramework to our program.cs class.
+With this DbContext in place, we can add support for EntityFramework to our program.cs class.

 Just above the code that adds the GraphQLService, add the following code: